 Starting in March of 1986, a remote viewer in what was then called the Sun Streak Program (now, of course, called by the overall name of “Star Gate Program”) was tasked to remote view the warhead of a Soviet intercontinental ballistic missile.
 As was required by protocol, the viewer was fully blind to the target and goals of the remote viewing mission.
 (In other words, was told absolutely nothing about the target.
-I can certify this, since I, Paul H. Smith, was that viewer.)
+I can certify this, since I (Paul) was the viewer.)
 The only cuing information the viewer received was the arbitrary number 184901 317289.

 The warhead, it turned out, was what was known as a “MIRV”– short for “multiple independently targetable reentry vehicle.”
 In other words, it was missile nosecone containing several individual warheads inside that could each be programmed to seek out and destroy a different city or military complex in whatever country it might be fired at.
 Here are some photos of MIRVs.
 I could not find any photos of Soviet/Russian ones, so depicted here are US equivalents.